 “We are working to ensure that no child with disabilities in Afghanistan is deprived of education.
 We strongly encourage families to register their children at our special education centers,” he added.

-Filippo Petroni, a professor at the University of Chieti–Pescara in Italy, who presented at the conference online, stated that people with disabilities are often unable to showcase their talents due to limited access to modern facilities.
+Filippo Petroni, a professor at the University of Chieti–Pescara in Italy, who presented at the conference online, stated that persons with disabilities are often unable to showcase their talents due to limited access to modern facilities.

 Meanwhile, several participants with disabilities emphasized the need for practical work opportunities in scientific fields.